Introduction

 Eironn Nuke Team

-In this team, your strategy is to kill the enemy before they kill you, through overwhelming burst damage potential.
+In this team, your strategy is to kill the enemy before they kill you, through overwhelming burst damage potential, based around Eironn’s Ultimate at the start of battle and synergistic CC heroes.

-- Bring Eironn: He is the character who comes to mind when we think about who enables the very idea of a “Nuke Team”.
-But only strictly necessary in the Eironn variant.
+- Bring Eironn: Eironn is the character who comes to mind when we think about who enables the very idea of a “Nuke Team”.
+But only strictly necessary in the Eironn's variant.

 - Bring 2 DPS carries: To capitalize on the opportunity afforded by the Eironn/Ulmus combo we want characters who synergize with CC effects, or can take advantage of the opening.
 Here are some options: